zm-git-dev/RNA-seq-Pipline/readME.md

    command line.
 This should provide you with your results in several text files that you can use for gene-set feature analysis.

+## Gene-set enrichment analysis/functional analysis

+   Using the results generated from the shell script, we can now use ErmineJ to conduct over-representation analysis on our list of differentially expressed genes.

+## Future Directions
+- Add QC measures
+- Add single-end read functionality
+- Improve heatmap.R script

 ## Contact Information